Updated July 21, 2023

 Introduction to Gordon Growth Model

-The Gordon Growth Model is also called the dividend discount model is a kind of valuation of stock methodology where one uses it to calculate the intrinsic value of the stock and this model is very useful because it eliminates any externals factors like prevailing market conditions.
-Also, it comes very handy because investors can easily use it for comparing companies that necessarily does not have to be from the same industry by using this user-friendly model.
+The Gordon Growth Model also called the dividend discount model is a kind of valuation of stock methodology that one uses to calculate the intrinsic value of the stock and this model is very useful because it eliminates any external factors like prevailing market conditions.

 Formula for Gordon Growth Model